RBGKew/Reconciliation-and-Matching-Framework/readme.md

 ## Credits

-This project was started at the [Royal Botanic Gardens, Kew](http://www.kew.org/) in 2012.
+This project is developed and maintained by the [Biodiversity Informatics team](http://www.kew.org/science-conservation/people-and-data/science-directory/teams/biodiversity-informatics-and-spatial) at the [Royal Botanic Gardens, Kew](http://www.kew.org/).
+Development started in 2012.
 Contributors in chronological order are:

-* Nicky Nicolson
+* Nicky Nicolson (2012- )
-* Nick Black
-* Alecs Geuder
+* Alecs Geuder (2013-14)
-* The Data Improvement Team:
-	* Anna Lynch
-	* Rachel Witherow
-	* Malin Rivers
-	* Eszter Wainwright-Deri
-* Matthew Blissett (current maintainer)
+* Matthew Blissett (2014-)

+Development and maintenance have been supported by several projects:

+* Science and Horticulture Systems project, funded by the UK government (Department for Environment, Food and Rural Affairs).
+Supported initial development, and a data improvement team (Anna Lynch, Rachel Witherow, Malin Rivers, Eszter Wainwright-Deri).
+* Medicinal Plant Names Services project, funded by the Wellcome Trust (technical contributions from Nick Black)
+* Plants of the World Online (on-going)

 ## Developer information